 Marjorie E. Arnsdorff '64, Newest Member of Heritage Society

 Marjorie E. Arnsdorff 64, the newest member of Country Days Heritage Society, has a longstanding connection and commitment to The Savannah Country Day School.
-She attended The PAPE School For Girls for grades 1-3 on Drayton Street and SCDS from grades 4 -12.
+She attended The Pape School for grades 1-3 on Drayton Street and SCDS from grades 4 -12.
 Her father Herman L. Arnsdorff was one of the original donors to Savannah Country Day School.

-Marge has set up a Living Trust.
-She created a scholarship stipulation, the MARJORIE E. ARNSDORFF and FAMILY Scholarship for Country Day in the Trust.
-She is dedicated to maintaining the traditions of her family and looks to return the consideration SCDS gave to her son Chris, SCDS class of 1999.
+Marjorie has set up a Living Trust.
+She created a scholarship stipulation--the MARJORIE E. ARNSDORFF and FAMILY Scholarship for Country Day in the Trust.
+She is dedicated to maintaining the traditions of her family and looks to return the consideration SCDS gave to her son, Chris '99.

 Henry is in the 1st grade at Country Day.
 Henry’s parents provide him the opportunity to attend the best school in Savannah.
 Henry’s favorite subject is Spanish… “because the teacher says I am good at it!”
 He also likes the food in the cafeteria.